SKyletoft/cflisp/cflisp-lib/readme.md

 ## Tests
 `tests/` currently contains a few tests for the project. `clfisp-cli` contains legacy tests that are just example c files that must be checked manually.

+## ABI

+*Function call that returns a primitive*

+* Return value lives in the `A` register

+Stack | Starts at 0xFC and grows down
+-|-
+Function arguments | Cleared by caller
+Return value | Cleared by `RTS` instruction
+Locals | Cleared by callee

+*Function call that returns void*
+Stack | Starts at 0xFC and grows down
+-|-
+Function arguments | Cleared by caller
+Return value | Cleared by `RTS` instruction
+Locals | Cleared by callee

+*Function call that returns a struct*
+Stack | Starts at 0xFC and grows down
+-|-
+Space for struct | Local in the caller's scope Function arguments | Cleared by caller
+Return pointer | Cleared by `RTS` instruction
+Locals | Cleared by callee

+Functions that return a struct are transformed from `Foo fn()` to `void fn (Foo *__ret__)` and pointer writes are inserted before each return.
+Because of this all functions that return a struct must be stored immediately to a variable and cannot be a part of a greater expression.